ivan-bilan/Relation-Extraction-Transformer/README.md

 Train our final model with:
 ```
-python train.py --data_dir dataset/tacred --vocab_dir dataset/vocab --id 00 --info "Position-aware attention model"
+python train.py --data_dir dataset/tacred --vocab_dir dataset/vocab --id 00
+--info "Position-aware attention model with self-attention encoder"
 ```

 Use `--topn N` to finetune the top N word vectors only.
 The script will do the preprocessing automatically (word dropout, entity masking, etc.).

 To Train an LSTM baseline model use:
 ```